Video of North Korea’s Kim opening fertilizer factory quashes rumors

 The official Rodong Sinmun newspaper devoted its first two pages to a report on Kim’s visit to the factory and “splendid” opening ceremony held on May Day, “the international holiday of the working people of the whole world.”

 It noted that the appearance of the “beloved Supreme Leader comrade” was greeted with celebratory music and cheers.
-Video showed the masked crowded repeatedly cheering and waving North Korea flags and flower bouquets.
+Video showed the masked crowd repeatedly cheering and waving North Korea flags and flower bouquets.

-“All the participants again burst into thunderous cheers of ‘hurrah!’ for the Supreme Leader,” the paper added, as he commanded “the all-people general march for accomplishing the great cause of prosperity by dint of self-reliance,” and demonstrated “the might and dignity of socialist Korea.”
+“All the participants again burst into thunderous cheers of ‘hurrah!’ for the Supreme Leader,” the paper added, as he commanded “the all-people general march for accomplishing the great cause of prosperity by dint of self-reliance” and demonstrated “the might and dignity of socialist Korea.”

-This wasn’t Kim’s first prolonged absence from the public eye this year.
-He lay low for three weeks between late January and February and wasn’t seen on state media for another 13 days between the middle and end of February.
+This was not Kim’s first prolonged absence from the public eye this year.
+He lay low for three weeks between late January and February and was not seen on state media for another 13 days between the middle and end of February.

-The rumors about Kim’s ill health followed his failure to show up at the mausoleum for Kim Il Sung on April 15, a report on a South Korean website that he had undergone a cardiovascular operation and was recovering, and a CNN report suggesting he may have fallen gravely ill.
+The rumors about Kim’s ill health followed his failure to show up at the mausoleum for Kim Il Sung on April 15, according to a report on a South Korean website that he had undergone a cardiovascular operation and was recovering, and a CNN report suggesting he may have fallen gravely ill.

 But South Korean officials insisted Kim was alive and still in charge of the country, and satellite images showed Kim’s personal train arrived at a railway platform reserved for his use in the coastal resort of Wonsan sometime between April 15 and April 21.
 His presence at Wonsan was also suggested by the fact that luxury boats owned by Kim were spotted outside his personal villa.